BY Stephen Cavey | 28 July 2020

 There are many touchpoints, organizations, and personnel that come into contact with PHI.
 Take the time to assess how your own organization handles the PHI they come in contact with and the current compliance protocols you may or may not have in place to protect your patients’ sensitive information.

-It’s important to ensure the security of PHI to maintain the trust of your patients as well as avoid hefty fines.
+It’s important to ensure the security and compliance of PHI to maintain the trust of your patients as well as avoid hefty fines.
 It’s also important to maintain a reliable and credible partnership between covered entities and their business associates.

 By instituting these regulations and policies, organizations will gain greater visibility and control of sensitive data.
-Once an organization has its compliance policies in place, they must determine how to best enact those policies both efficiently and securely.
+Once an organization has its HIPAA compliance policies in place, they must determine how to best enact those policies both efficiently and securely.
 And it begins with data discovery.

 At Ground Labs, we understand that safety and patient trust is a top priority for organizations.
 Our new and improved Enterprise Recon 2.1 is our trusted solution that organizations can use to find and remediate sensitive information across a range of structured and unstructured data.
 Whether information is stored on your organization’s servers, employee devices, or in the cloud, Enterprise Recon, powered by GLASS™ Technology, enables the quickest and most accurate and seamless data discovery.